-Figure 10 shows the heterogeneity in poverty rates across geographic regions that is uncovered by our two continuous indices.
-Each point represents a PUMA while the color represents levels of poverty: blue represents lower levels of poverty and red represents higher levels of poverty.
-Figure 10 shows a clear nonlinearity in poverty rates.
-We see that both the highest and lowest poverty rates are found in large commuting systems.
-Table 1 similarly showed that metro areas had lower rates of poverty relative to nonmetro areas, but by using continuous indices, we can see that the metro/nonmetro dichotomy masks significant differences in poverty within metro areas.
-Moreover, Figure 10 also shows the substantial dispersion of poverty rates among PUMAs at a given level of density or commuting system size.
+Examining how poverty rates vary with the two new indices uncovers a more nuanced geographic pattern.
+Each point in Figure 10 represents a PUMA while the color represents levels of poverty: blue represents lower poverty rates and red represents higher rates.
+This reveals a clear nonlinearity as both the highest and lowest poverty rates are found in large commuting systems.
+As in Table 1, we see again that metro areas have generally lower rates of poverty than nonmetro areas, but by using two continuous indices, we can see how the metro/nonmetro dichotomy masks significant differences in poverty rates within metro areas.
+The high-density PUMAs in large metro areas generally have high poverty rates-similar to or even higher than the rates in the PUMAs of small commuting systems-while the lower-density PUMAs in large metro areas, encompassing mostly suburban and exurban communities, appear to have the lowest poverty rates overall.